chenying3176/PairGCN_ECPE/README.md

-1. command to train and test model with Word2Vec embeddings python main.py
+1. command to train and test model with Word2Vec embeddings： python main.py

-2. command to train and test model with BERT embeddings python main_bert.py
+2. command to train and test model with BERT embeddings： python main_bert.py

 3. The reference article of this code is: